 This includes getting your eyes wet in the shower, since water carries bacteria.
 By following your recovery instructions, it should be easy to avoid complications.

-This question depends on the kind of IOL you opt to receive for the procedure.
+This question depends on the kind of Intraocular Lens (IOL) you opt to receive for the procedure.
 The only IOL that Medicare will usually accept is the standard monofocal IOL.

 This is because the standard monofocal IOL is not considered a premium IOL.
-If you get this standard IOL, you will still need glasses or contacts to see after cataract surgery.
+If you get this standard IOL, you will still need glasses or contacts to see after cataract surgery from our Salt Lake City clinic.

 Other premium lenses let you see clearly without needing any enhancements.
 Since they are premium IOLs, they cost more and are not covered by insurance plans.